patrikfigura/percolate-java-sdk/README.md

 ### Gradle / Maven
 Add jitpack.io to as a repository.
 [Instructions](https://jitpack.io/docs/#how-to).

-To use the latest build: `compile 'com.github.percolate:percolate-java-sdk:SNAPSHOT'` To use a build from a specific commit: `compile 'com.github.percolate:percolate-java-sdk:COMMIT_HASH'`
+To use the latest build: `compile 'com.github.percolate:percolate-java-sdk:master-SNAPSHOT'` To use a build from a specific commit: `compile 'com.github.percolate:percolate-java-sdk:COMMIT_HASH'`

 ### Just want the jar file?